jpritikin/ddal/docs/index.md

 territories](https://en.wikipedia.org/wiki/Legality_of_cannabis_by_U.S._jurisdiction).
 Worse, [Oregon Measure 110](https://ballotpedia.org/Oregon_Measure_110,_Drug_Decriminalization_and_Addiction_Treatment_Initiative_(2020)) decriminalized *all* controlled substance, presaging broad drug legalization.
 Decriminalization is bad enough, but legalization puts drug dealers out of business.
-Who can compete against government regulated, high quality, and inexpensive legal drugs?
+What criminal enterprise can compete against government regulated, high quality, and inexpensive legal drugs?

-To fulfill the robust demand for illegal drugs, we drug dealers are in a competition with each other to be as violent and intimiating as possible.
+To cater to the robust demand for illegal drugs, we drug dealers are in a competition with each other to be as violent and intimiating as possible.
 Murder is pretty commonplace, and all this violence encourages law enforcement to sink an impressive amount of resources into culling the weak.
 To be